-These 7 Chic Boots Are Up to 60 Percent Off at Nordstrom
+These 7 Chic Boots Are up to 50 Percent Off at Nordstrom

 9 Cozy Winter Boots Under $110 on Amazon

-How to Wear Mid-Calf Boots
+How to Wear Midcalf Boots